 Reef Manta Ray Facts

 - This magnificent ocean creature is most frequently referred to by its reasonably descriptive common name, that of the Reef Manta Ray.
-Scientists, however, typically refer to this marvel of Nature by its relatively simple scientific name, Mobula alfredi.
+Scientists, however, typically refer to this marvel of Nature by its relatively simple scientific name.
+That’s the short term Mobula alfredi.

-- Regardless of the name one chooses to use to refer to it, though, it remains a fascinating species.
+- Regardless of the name one chooses to use to refer to it, though, the amazing fish remains a fascinating species.
 That’s partly due to the fact that it presently constitutes the second-largest of all known rays.
 Only the aptly-named Giant Manta Ray surpasses it in sheer size.

-- That status could change in the foreseeable future, however That’s because evidence leads some researchers to believe a presently unrecognized, and even larger, species exists in the Caribbean.
-For the moment, though, its status remains unchanged.
+- That status could change in the foreseeable future, however That’s because evidence leads some researchers to believe a presently unrecognized and even larger species potentially exists somewhere in the Caribbean.
+For the moment, though, its status remains unaltered.

 - Sadly, however, the population numbers of the Reef Manta Ray have plummeted in recent decades, due to overfishing.
-The IUCN, therefore, currently lists it as Vulnerable.
-That statuappears on the organization’s published Red List of Threatened Species.
+The IUCN, thus currently lists this marine marvel as Vulnerable.
+That status appears on the organization’s published Red List of Threatened Species.

-- An ongoing threat to its existence is that of its popularity as a source of ingedients in traditional Chinese medicine.
-It must also, however, now be considered to be facing same threat as other species around the world, that of ongoing climate change.
+- An ongoing threat to its continued existence is that of its popularity as a source of ingedients in traditional Chinese medicine.
+It must also, however, now be considered to be facing the same threat as other many species found around the world, that of ongoing climate change.

 Related Articles